BuriedStPatrick/dotnetman/README.md

 alias dotnetman="docker run -v ${DOTNET_ROOT}:/home/bun/.dotnet -u $(id -u):bun buriedstpatrick/dotnetman:v0.0.1-alpha19"
 ```

-> You can leave out any section here except the `version` property.
-This file format will probably change in the future, but for now we're keeping it simple.

 ### Manage SDKs

 List installed .NET SDKs (that `.NET MAN` knows about):